trpc/trpc/www/docs/server/context.md

 In some scenarios it could make sense to split up your context into "inner" and "outer" functions.

-- Inner
-  - This is where you define context which doesn’t depend on the request, e.g. your database connection.
+- **Inner context** is where you define context which doesn’t depend on the request, e.g. your database connection.
 You can use this function for integration testing or [SSG helpers](ssg-helpers), where you don’t have a request object.
 Whatever is defined here will **always** be available in your procedures.

-- Outer
-  - This is where you define context which depends on the request, e.g. the user's session.
+- **Outer context** is where you define context which depends on the request, e.g. for the user's session.
 Whatever is defined here is not available in all procedures, but only for procedures that are called via HTTP.

 ### Example for inner & outer context